Skip to main content

 Rotate sites.
 Some people's skin gets a little red from the adhesive.
 Not dangerous, just annoying.
 Changing where you apply prevents buildup.

-Give it 3-4 days.
-Your body needs time to adjust.
-Also make sure you're layering with basics: sleep, water, movement.
-A patch is support, not a replacement for self-care.
+Give it a few days to become part of your routine.
+And remember to pair it with the basics: sleep, water, movement.
+A patch is one small ritual, not a replacement for self-care.

 Using Mood Patches: Real Questions